pocomane/brewed-in-the-apocalypse/bita.md

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???

-"When ... session" is the trigger, so the rest must be done at the beginning of a session.
+"When ... session" is the trigger, so the rest, the result text, must be done at the beginning of a session.
 Note that since this is a scenarist move, "You" in the text is the scenarist.
 Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the characters.
 How the discussion is moved to the players?
 There are this other scenarist move:

 __Ask what they do__ - when you are speaking and you have nothing to say anymore, ask to one ore more characters in the current scene what they do next.